 And that was Iris, our mother, our flesh and blood version of her overlooked namesake, the goddess of the rainbow.
 She was our example of persistence, courage, service, faith, hope, love of beauty and the ongoing quest for truth.

-Related links to help you prepare - browse quotations, read a poem or sample eulogies, and find out more about writing a funeral or commemorative speech:
+These will help you prepare your own tribute speech - browse quotations, read a poem or sample eulogies, and if you wish, find out more about writing a funeral or commemorative speech.